SATs results: quick tips for parents

 Supporting your child after receiving SATs results

-- Focus on effort: emphasise the hard work they put into preparing for the tests rather than just the scores.
-Encourage them by acknowledging their efforts
+- Focus on effort: emphasise the hard work they put into preparing for the tests rather than just the scores; encourage them by acknowledging their efforts – this guide for parents on exam stress can offer additional strategies to support your child emotionally

 Offering feedback